-As most will know by now Candyman revolves around the story of Helen Lyle who is researching urban legend, particularly the growing number of tales she is hearing from interviewees about the mythical figure of Candyman (the hook wielding ghost of Daniel Robitaille, a black man who was murdered in an act of racism during the civil war era ) The stories hook (no pun intended) was that if you look in a mirror and say his name 5 times, he will appear behind you.
+As previously stated Candyman revolves around the story of Helen Lyle who is researching urban legend, particularly the growing number of tales she is hearing from interviewees about the mythical figure of Candyman (the hook wielding ghost of Daniel Robitaille, a black man who was murdered in an act of racism during the civil war era ) The stories hook (no pun intended) was that if you look in a mirror and say his name 5 times, he will appear behind you.
 So it’s basically the classic “bloody Mary” legend with a twist.
-Now Candyman as stated before was a frightening film, Tony Todd’s portrayal of the ghostly figure was as perfect a performance as you will see.
-He played him with a gentlemanly quality and always spoke to his soon to be victims in a poetic dialogue, right before he would split them from “groin to gullet” with his large rusty hook jammed into the stump where his hand used to be.
-The film is full of creepy imagery, well earned scares, superb gore and overall extremely well put together.
-Still rather than go into detail about the film, recap and dissect it which I originally intended to do, I decided to talk about the thing that gives the film it’s truly unique take on the old boogeyman story, it’s location, the infamous Cabrini-Green housing projects of Chicago.
+Candyman as I said was a frightening film, Tony Todd’s portrayal of the ghostly figure was as perfect a performance as you will see.
+He played him with a gentlemanly quality and always spoke to his soon to be victims in a poetic dialogue, right before he would split them from “groin to gullet” with a large rusty hook jammed into the stump where his hand used to be.
+The film is full of creepy imagery, well earned scares, superb gore and overall it is extremely well put together.
+Still, rather than go into detail about the film, recap and dissect it which I originally intended to do, I decided to talk about the thing that gives the film it’s truly unique take on the old boogeyman story, it’s location, the infamous Cabrini-Green housing projects of Chicago.

 “An entire community starts attributing the daily horrors of their lives to a mythical figure”

 One of the boldest choices by director Bernard Rose was setting his film in Cabrini-Green.
-For so long horror had been relegated to the old mansions, backwoods towns and of course the suburbs.
-1988’s Child’s Play also set it’s story in urban Chicago, including some of the more downtrodden parts of the city, still the majority of it takes place in the middle class confines of the Barclay family apartment.
-Candyman on the other hand brought supernatural horror to the ghetto and did so with the blight of the area being an integral part of the story.
-It’s mythology was firmly rooted in the projects and it’s director was adamant that it was important to set it in Cabrini-Green, regardless of the obvious obstacles and dangers of shooting in such an area.
+For so long horror had been relegated to old mansions, backwoods towns and of course the suburbs.
+1988’s Child’s Play also set it’s story in urban Chicago, including some of the more downtrodden parts of the city, but the majority of it takes place in the middle class confines of the Barclay family apartment.
+Candyman on the other hand brought supernatural horror to the projects and did so with the blight of the area being an integral part of the story.
+It’s mythology was firmly rooted in the projects and it’s director was adamant about the importance of setting it in Cabrini-Green, regardless of the obvious obstacles and dangers of shooting in such an area.

 Director Bernard Rose has always been adamant about his desire to give his film social undertones and bring light to real life issues through the horror.
 In a 1992 article in Fangoria magazine entitled “Demons of the Mind” he stated, “My element of social criticism asks how people can be expected to live in squalor, because the housing authority has allowed Cabrini Green to rot instead of trying to maintain it.”
 Growing up in New York City, I have been to my fair share of housing projects in my life, some good, some bad.
 Some I felt perfectly comfortable in, others I knew it was probably better if I didn’t hang around after it got dark.
 Cabrini-Green by all accounts from reading and speaking to friends from Chicago was a place that there was absolutely no reason to go near.